Cheeger's differentiation theorem via the multilinear Kakeya inequality: Introduction

+Recent developments give several ways to accomplish this second step.
+First, the statement follows from a deep result of De Philippis and Rindler \cite{dephilippisrindler} regarding the structure of measures on Euclidean space satisfying a PDE constraint.
+Indeed, using this result, De Philippis, Marchese and Rindler \cite{MR3701738} show that any measure on $\mathbb R^n$ with $n$-independent Alberti representations is absolutely continuous with respect to Lebesgue measure.
+Similarly, the required dimension estimate follows from the related work of Arroyo-Rabasa \cite{MR4042849}.

+Here we give another, elementary, proof (see \Cref{thm:alberti-dimension}) using a version of the multilinear Kakeya inequality.
+The inequality we need is due to Guth \cite[Theorem 7]{MR3300318}.
+It is a generalisation (for neighbourhoods of Lipschitz graphs) of the original multilinear Kakeya inequality (for nearly axis-parallel tubes), due to Bennett, Carbery, and Tao \cite[Theorem 1.15]{MR2275834}.

-We also mention that David \cite{David_2015} and Schioppa \cite{MR3474327} showed earlier that the \emph{Assouad dimension} of $A$ (as above) is at least $n$.
+We also mention that David \cite{David_2015} and Schioppa \cite{MR3474327} showed earlier that the \emph{Assouad dimension} of $A$ is at least $n$.
 This conclusion is weaker than ours, since Assouad dimension is generally larger than Hausdorff dimension.
-Unlike these results, and also unlike the proofs of Cheeger and Keith, by using the multilinear Kakeya inequality, our approach does not involve Gromov--Hausdorff tangents of $X$.
+Unlike these results, and also unlike the approaches of Cheeger--Keith--Kleiner--Mackay, by using the multilinear Kakeya inequality, our approach does not involve Gromov--Hausdorff tangents of $X$.

 The paper consists of six sections.
 In \Cref{sec:reduction} we prove the reduction involving $\ind\phi$ mentioned above.

 In \Cref{sec:fragments} we give the definition of an Alberti representation and develop a simple, intrinsic construction of an Alberti representation.
 In particular, our proof of \Cref{lem:c-null} is new.
 Previous approaches relied on isometric embeddings into Banach spaces.